 Biography

-Azinge conceives of her practice as documentation - an ongoing archive of cultures and communities often overlooked in painting.
-For her, “home” is not a fixed place but a connection: “anywhere there is a Black woman, that’s where I want to be.”
-Colour, too, carries political weight in Azinge’s practice.
-Her refusal to use white paint when depicting bodies (instead layering tones of black, blue, and purple), rejects its symbolic associations in traditional painting, ensuring her Black subjects are rendered with full depth, dignity, and presence.
-Through this reimagining of portraiture - its symbols, subjects, and poses - Azinge builds a visual community of women rooted in strength, admiration, and empowerment.
+Azinge conceives of her practice as a form of documentation, building an ongoing archive of cultures and communities historically marginalised within painting.
+For the artist, home is not a fixed location but a connection, articulated through her belief that anywhere there is a Black woman is a place of belonging.
+Colour holds particular political significance within her work.
+By refusing to use white paint when depicting bodies and instead layering tones of black, blue, and purple, Azinge rejects the symbolic hierarchies embedded within traditional painting, ensuring her subjects are rendered with depth, dignity, and presence.
+Through this reimagining of portraiture, its symbols, subjects, and poses, Azinge constructs a visual community grounded in strength, admiration, and collective empowerment.

 Works